Logistics management: performance and resilience

 KPIs to monitor

-Logistics KPIs are key indicators for measuring the evolution of your processes and implementing optimization actions They may, for example, relate to supplier order compliance, transport costs on sales, fleet utilization levels, storage unit costs or last-mile performance.
+Logistics KPIs are key indicators for measuring the evolution of your processes and implementing optimization actions.
+They may, for example, relate to supplier order compliance, transport costs on sales, fleet utilization levels, storage unit costs or last-mile performance.
 Of course, the relevance of these indicators will vary according to the company's specific needs.
 Using a well thought-out WMS will enable you to configure and calculate the indicators best suited to the characteristics of your structure.

 A WMS provides one-click access to relevant KPIs.